evan-scales/Package-Sorter/README.md

 Built to easily incorporate more airports, would just need to tweak how to determine a packages plane

+Program takes in package information and returns to user which ULD to add package to

+Real life implementation could be used to automatically sort packages on a conveyer belt

 # Compiling and Running
 ```
 // Windows / Linux